matkoniecz/osm_bot_abstraction_layer/README.md

 This projects contains code expected to be reusable between OSM bots.

+This tool is for people who are at once

+- programmers
+- experienced OSM editors
+- following OSM rules

+Anyone who runs automated edits is responsible for all problems that appear, including ones caused bugs in external libraries like this one.

+I eliminated all bugs that I noticed, after all I am using this code myself, but some are still lurking.
+Reports and pull requests are welcomed!
+Pull requests with new features making easier to confirm what is happening are also warmly welcomed!

 # Reminder about OSM rules

 Note that automated must not be done without consultation or agreement of a community.